 "If you tell someone who you are, the spell is broken," Artemis commented, "but also...
-There's things which may nullify the spell, or diminish it enough to let someone connect the dots."
+There's things which may nullify the spell, or diminish it enough to let someone connect the dots.
+Your grandfather saw through the disguise, too"

-"He saw through the disguise," Naru said, "but if Luna's theory is right, then he hasn't told the other Generals."
+Naru nodded, "however, if Luna's theory is right, then Nephrite hasn't told the other Generals."